Raspberry Pi Jump Start

 You can get the official Raspberry Foundation images from their download page.
 If you're just getting started, get the image with "desktop and recommended software."
 The "lite" image has no GUI and is for embedded systems.
 You could also use the KSU Workshop image.

 NOOBS is not an operating system; it's an installer that will let you select among operating systems.
-Save it for later and just use Raspbian for now.
+Save it for later and just use the Raspberry Pi operating system for now.

 Do you have a case, maybe?

 If you got a case, you might install the Pi into it at this point.
 No case?
 No problem!
 Just don't put your PI down on metal surfaces or tools and keep metal things away.
 You don't want to short any circuits!
 We've found that the Argon 40 NEO is a very nifty case for the Pi 4.
 It protects the Pi and, with the top off, exposes the pins, with labels!

 Plug it all in — except the power supply